 - Internet connection, an email account

-- Note: Do not use the AOL Browser with Blackboard.
+- Note: Do not use the AOL Browser with Canvas.
 It does not work well and can be very unstable.

 Availability of On-Campus Computers